Operating Sustainably

 Our Focus

 We understand that the health of our environment is directly linked to the health of our Company.
-Environmental sustainability is an important issue for all businesses to consider when conducting operations, and the specific nature of our operations has informed our sustainability policies and programs.
+Environmental sustainability is an important issue for all businesses to consider when conducting operations, and our sustainability strategy is informed by the specific nature of our operations.

 Program Oversight

-To ensure that our environmental sustainability strategy is aligned with our business strategy and has the leadership support and guidance to be successful, we have established robust program governance.
+To ensure that our environmental sustainability strategy is aligned with our business strategy and has the adequate support and guidance to be successful, we have established robust program governance.

 At the top of our sustainability program governance is our Board of Directors.
-The Audit Committee of the Board of Directors assists the Board with oversight of the sustainability program and climate risks and receives annual reports on the Company’s environmental sustainability efforts.
+The Audit Committee of the Board of Directors assists the Board with oversight of the sustainability program and climate risks, and it receives regular reports on the Company’s environmental sustainability efforts.

-Ross has also established the Environmental Sustainability Steering Committee (ESSC), which is comprised of senior leaders from across the Company, including those from Store Operations, Supply Chain, Property Development, Finance, Indirect Procurement, and Legal.
+Ross has also established the cross-functional Environmental Sustainability Steering Committee (ESSC), comprised of senior leaders from across the Company, including those from Store Operations, Supply Chain, Property Development, Finance, Indirect Procurement, and Legal teams.
 The ESSC is responsible for identifying and managing risks and opportunities associated with climate change, informing and endorsing GHG emissions and waste reduction strategies, and identifying and supporting projects in pursuit of achieving those strategies.
-The ESSC also provides input to a dedicated Sustainability team and helps align the program with the overall business strategy.
+Additionally, the ESSC provides input to a dedicated Sustainability team and aligns Ross’ sustainability program with overall business strategy.

 Business unit leaders who implement and oversee energy efficiency, energy management, and waste minimization efforts across the Company are critical members of our sustainability program.
 Our management provides regular updates to the Audit Committee regarding the Company’s environmental and sustainability efforts and the status of our initiatives.